jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 ### 🚁 Fly

 **I do love flying this thing!** One of the best things about this micro quad is the fact that is comes with a bit of weight and as such is just a bit more "floaty" than most micros which is great for freestyle flying.
-If you try the [Mobula7 HD][] you will be amazed by how much it feels and flies like a 5 inch quad.
+If you try the [Mobula7 HD][1] you will be amazed by how much it feels and flies like a 5 inch quad.
 Really, really cool!

 Here are a few different videos of flying in very different places in terms of weather conditions.